Biden prepares an order that would shut down asylum if a daily average of 2,500 migrants arrive

 The White House is also sure to encounter vocal resistance from many Democratic lawmakers.
 California Sen. Alex Padilla, an outspoken critic of the Senate’s earlier border bill, said the pending executive order was “just not the solution we need and it’s very incomplete as a strategy.”

-Rep. Henry Cuellar, a Texas Democrat who said he was briefed on the plan, said he wishes the White House would've taken executive action a long time ago and said that cooperation from Mexico would continue to be critical as the administration implements the order.
+Rep. Henry Cuellar, a Texas Democrat who said he was briefed on the plan, said he wishes the White House would have taken executive action a long time ago and said cooperation from Mexico would continue to be critical as the administration implements the order.

 “If you think about the logistics, where else can they go?”
 Cuellar said.
 “If they’re not going to let them in, where do they go?
-Do they return them (to Mexico), or do they try to deport as many as they can.
-We did add a lot more money into ICE so they can deport, but the easiest thing, of course, is just send them back to Mexico.
+Do they return them (to Mexico), or do they try to deport as many as they can?
+We did add a lot more money into ICE (U.S. Immigration and Customs Enforcement) so they can deport, but the easiest thing, of course, is just send them back to Mexico.
 You’ve got to have the help of Mexico to make this work.”

 Pandemic-era expulsion authority known as Title 42 had “a silver lining” for migrants because they could try again without fearing legal consequences, Babaie said.
 But a formal deportation order would expose them to felony prosecution if they attempted again and it would impose bars on legally entering the country in the future.